 7 GEORGE PROSSER (1847-??), born in Fintray on 15 February 1847 and baptized on 27 March.

 8 ARTHUR BERRY PROSSER (1857-1938), born at Monymusk on 21 June 1857.
-He married Mary Able in Kintore in 1879.
-She had been born in Skene.
-Arthur died on 30 June 1938 and is buried at Fintray.
+His wife was Mary, from Skene.
+He died on 30 June 1938 and is buried at Fintray.
 They had issue:

 8.2 JOHN PROSSER (1881-??), aged one month on Census Day.